Are you an adviser? Go to Unbiased Pro

 How does SERPS affect the state pension I receive?

-You may also be entitled to receive some ‘additional state pension’ – and it’s this amount which may be reduced if you were ever contracted out of it.
+You may also be entitled to receive some ‘additional state pension,’ and it’s this amount which may be reduced if you were ever contracted out of it.

-If you reached (or will reach) your state pension age after 6 April 2016, then you’ll be eligible to receive the ‘new state pension’ instead.
+If you reached (or will reach) your state pension age after 6 April 2016, you’ll be eligible to receive the ‘new state pension’ instead.

-Again, the amount you receive may be lower if you were ever contracted out.
-(Note that contracting out was no longer possible after 6 April 2012 except for some final salary schemes).
+Note that contracting out was no longer possible after 6 April 2012 except for some final salary schemes.

 If you would like to increase your state pension because you aren’t eligible for the full amount, possible remedies include: